You Can Bring RW Training into Any Setting!

 13. Nonprofit Leader, Employee, Board Member or Volunteer

 One of the best ways to increase the unity, public image and productivity of a nonprofit organization or parachurch ministry is to give every leader, employee, board member and volunteer the opportunity to upgrade their relational skills.
 Such training can provide multiple benefits, including: improved team creativity and cohesiveness, better balance between work and family life, less conflict, less staff and volunteer turnover, and increased productivity, growth and impact (see EI in the Workplace).
+For several ideas on how to bring these benefits into your organization, see You as an Example and Training Your Staff.

 14. Missionary or Church Planter